simon-weber/simon-weber.github.com/_posts/2018-07-09-running-kleroteria-for-free-by-abusing-free-tiers.md

 One is netlify, used to host the frontend assets.
 I've found it comparable to GitHub Pages - my usual choice - though I've noticed surprisingly flaky uptime according to New Relic Synthetics, my external monitoring tool.

-The remaining services are supporting bits that don't require much commentary:
+The remaining services play supporting roles and don't require much commentary:

 * Sentry: error reporting (frontend + lambda)
 * Google Analytics: frontend analytics